Our team

 Erin Dancey

-Erin Dancey, PhD is a professor and researcher coordinator in the Faculty of Health Sciences with a strong focus on community health and wellness.
-She is currently collaborating with Ontario Shores Centre for Mental Health Sciences and the Abilities Centre in Whitby to examine barriers to exercise for forensic patients and how community-based exercise could impact their physical and mental health.
-Another significant project involved investigating the social determinants of health through a Newcomer Kitchen Community Program, in collaboration with the Community Development Council Durham.
+Erin Dancey, PhD, is a professor and research coordinator in the Faculty of Health Sciences with a strong focus on community health and wellness.
+She recently led a project investigating the social determinants of health through a Newcomer Kitchen Community Program, in collaboration with the Community Development Council Durham.
 Dr. Dancey’s research contributions extend to the fields of rehabilitation science, wellness, food insecurity and exercise science.
 Her work is characterized by her ability to bridge research and community engagement, making significant contributions to health equity and wellness in the community.
+She is currently collaborating with Ontario Shores Centre for Mental Health Sciences and the Abilities Centre in Whitby on a College and Community Social Innovation Fund (CCSIF) grant from the Canadian Institutes of Health Research (CIHR).
+This study will examine the barriers to exercise for forensic patients and how community-based exercise impacts their physical and mental health.

 Nicole Doyle